logvice/phplogger/README.md

 ### License

-PHPLogger is licensed under the MIT License - see the `LICENSE.txt` file for details
+PHPLogger is licensed under the MIT License - see the `LICENSE` file for details